Crosstalk Calculator: Reducing Signal Interference

 Types of Crosstalk

-- Near-End Crosstalk (NEXT): This occurs at the source end of the communication line, where signals from the transmitting side interfere with nearby circuits.
+1. Near-end crosstalk (NEXT): At the source end of the communication line signals from the transmitting side create interference with adjacent circuits.

 Why Use a Crosstalk Calculator?